hepengzheng/stock-state/README.md

 go run main.go
 ```

+Logs will be written to the `server.log` file, which will be created automatically if it does not exist.

 Note that currently the data stored in etcd will not be auto-cleanup, users may manually delete it before a new run.